The Sugar Loaf

-Legend has it that Fuller made a bet that he could see the spire of St Giles, Dallington from his house.
-Upon realizing that this was not true he had workmen erect this folly in order to win the bet.
+Legend has it John "Mad Jack" Fuller made a wager that he could see the spire of St Giles, Dallington from his house, Rose Hill in Brightling.
+When he Realized that this was not true he had workmen hurriedly erect this folly in order to win the bet.
+There are many versions of this story which adds to its mystique.

 It is thought to have been built in the early 1820s and gets its name from the conical loaf form that sugar was sold in at that time.

-Believe it or not, it was actually used as a two storey dwelling up until the 1930s.
-Considering that it is only 15 feet (4.57 m) in diameter it's hard to imagine.
+It's hard to believe that the Sugar Loaf Folly was actually used as a two storey dwelling.
+Considering that it is only 15 feet (4.57 m) in diameter it's hard to imagine a family living there.

 "It is thought that Simeon Crouch and his family may have lived in the Sugar Loaf in the late 1870s, as family members have been told that one of his daughters, Mabel, was born there in 1879.
 Relatives of the Lulham family are believed to be the last people to live in the Sugar Loaf.
 The stone building had two storeys, with windows on each floor.
 There was a ladder between the two floors and there was also a lean-to kitchen."